ALDENHAM PSYCHOLOGY

 Areas in Psychology

-Most will work mainly in one area and will agree with the principles of this area.
+will work mainly in one area and will agree with the assumptions and principles of this paradigm.
+These assumptions and principles explain what the cause of behaviour is and how behaviour should be researched.

 A perspective in Psychology is a set of ideas which psychologists use to answer specific issues.
-For example, Individual Differences psychologists will sometimes take a Psychodynamic perspective on a topic like mental health
+For example, Social psychologists will sometimes take a Behaviourist perspective on a topic like phobias.

 5 Areas